Numbness And Tingling

 Primary Care with a Specialty in Neuropathy & Pain Management located in Fort Worth, TX & Arlington, TX

 Numbness and tingling are uncomfortable sensations that can lead to weakness, muscle cramping, and other symptoms that interfere with your quality of life.
-At Neuropathy and Pain Centers of Texas in Fort Worth, Arlington, Waco, and Wichita Falls, Texas, the team uncovers the cause of numbness and tingling to ensure individualized care.
+At Neuropathy and Pain Centers of Texas in Fort Worth and Arlington, Texas, the team uncovers the cause of numbness and tingling to ensure individualized care.
 Call the office nearest you or schedule an appointment online today to find relief.

 What are numbness and tingling?